Jamil Roberts (footballer, born 1998): Tormenta FC

 On 25 March 2022, Tormenta FC announced that it had signed Roberts for the 2022 USL League One season.
 Roberts made his debut for Tormenta coming on for Alex Morrell in the 69th minute of a 1–0 loss to North Carolina FC.
 Roberts gained his first assist for the club in a 2–0 win against Birmingham Legion in the U.S. Open Cup.
 On 6 November 2022, Roberts came on in the 78th minute in the 2022 USL League One Final against the Chattanooga Red Wolves to score the winning goal in a 2–1 victory.
 On 7 December 2022, it was announced that Tormenta FC had declined Roberts option to bring him back for the 2023 season.

 Peninsula Power

 After leaving Tormenta FC, Roberts joined National Premier Leagues Queensland side Peninsula Power in Australia on a two-year deal ahead of the 2023 season.
 Roberts made his debut for Peninsula Power in a 2–1 loss against Sunshine Coast Wanderers, starting and playing 58 minutes.

+Chattanooga Red Wolves

+Roberts returned to USL League One on 9 January 2024, signing with Chattanooga Red Wolves.

+Truro City FC

+On 24 January 2025, Roberts joined Truro City F.C. for the remainder of the National League South season.